How To Celebrate Solstice and Close the Cycle

 Huachuma, San Pedro is a sacred master plant teacher, offering profound healing, a pathway to your center, and a reminder that the child within never left.

 Do you want to connect to the medicine of Huachuma?
 Ayllu Medicina offers San Pedro ceremonies in Ecuador as part of our retreats.
-We also offer public Huachuma ceremonies, with the next ceremony being on 10th June with medicine woman Andrea Calderon.
+We also offer public Huachuma ceremonies, and have a special San Pedro retreat in March 2025.

-Our next retreat season begins in November.
+Our next retreat has begun!
 Our retreats provide helpful tools such as meditations, yoga, sharing circles, and workshops to help connect with the master plant teachers and your center during ceremonies.
 The retreat space provides the perfect container to allow you to take a look at your inner world and find alignment once more.

 If you have any questions about our upcoming retreats or would like to reserve a space for the next San Pedro ceremony, please contact us!